PORTLAND CREATIVE CONFERENCE

 Friday, 09.28.18 | Gerding Theater at the Armory | #Cre8con2018

-The Portland Creative Conference is an exploration and celebration of the creative process across various creative industries.
+The Portland Creative Conference is an exploration and celebration of the creative process across all creative industries.
 Bring your team or just bring yourself–either way you won’t leave the same as you arrived.
 You’ll be inspired and motivated in new ways, viewing your world with a fresh perspective.
 We feature presentations from leading creatives who take you inside their creative process and talk about their projects, problems, influences and inspirations.
 [History]